-M128 becomes effective at the start of the block, M129 at the end of the block.
+M128 takes effect at the start of the block, and M129 takes effect at the end of the block.
 M128 also takes effect in the manual operating modes and remains active even after a change in the operating mode.
 The feed rate for the compensating movement remains in effect until you program a new feed rate or reset M128 with M129.